 Take a Historic Drive Down Military Road

-The modern road still functions as a scenic and historic route through Seattle Southside and beyond, to the greater Pacific Northwest.
-Here’s a loose itinerary you can use to see some of the top sights along this historic route:
+The modern road still functions as a scenic and historic route through Seattle Southside and beyond to the greater Pacific Northwest.
+Here are some of our favorite stops along Military Road in Seattle Southside and how they connect to local history.

 Note: This itinerary starts from the north and heads south.

 If you have a dog or you’re interested in the military history along Military Road, stop by the Grandview Off-Leash Dog Park.
 What does a dog park have to do with the military, you ask?
-Well, it just so happens that before it was a dog park, the Grandview location was a NIKE missile launch site in the 50s and 60s.
-It’s fascinating to think that the park filled with happy-go-lucky frolicking dogs was once an anti-aircraft missile site!
+Well, it just so happens that before it was a dog park, the Grandview location was a NIKE missile launch site in the 50's and 60's.
+It’s fascinating to think that the park filled with happy-go-lucky frolicking dogs was once a Cold War-era anti-aircraft missile site!

 You may also be interested in...